hashicorp/nomad/website/source/docs/job-specification/constraint.html.md

 ## `constraint` Examples

 The following examples only show the `constraint` stanzas.
-Remember that the `constraint` Remember that the `constraint` stanza is only valid in the placements listed above.
+Remember that the `constraint` stanza is only valid in the placements listed above.

 ### Kernel Data